 The Perfect Stay In The Heart Of The Peak District

-Hollow Brook Cottage is a beautifully appointed two-bedroom cottage, exclusively for grown-ups, offering comfort, charm, and luxury.
-Recently described as “a lovely, cosy, comfortable, spacious cottage with all the mod cons,” it’s the perfect retreat after a day of exploring historic villages, National Trust properties, and scenic walks.
+Hollow Brook Cottage is a beautifully appointed two bedroom cottage just for grown-ups, combining comfort, charm, and style.
+Recently described as “cosy, comfortable, spacious, with all the mod cons,” it’s the perfect base after exploring historic villages, National Trust properties, and scenic walks.

 Perfect base for exploring the Peak District.